 2019-2020 - ERAS & NRMP

 The Rehabilitation Institute of Chicago (RIC), an affiliate of Northwestern University, is offering one-year fellowships in pain management as part of the Northwestern University Feinberg School of Medicine ACGME accredited multidisciplinary pain fellowship.
 This multidisciplinary pain fellowship program is under the Department of Anesthesiology at Northwestern University Medical School and is Directed by Dr. Geeta Nagpal.
 Dr. James Atchison of RIC is the Assistant Program Director.

-The CPM offers treatment of chronic pain problems with various interdisciplinary treatment programs including a comprehensive four-week, 8 hour per day, 4 week program; a modified half day treatment program of similar length; a 2 times per week half-day program, a 2 times per week adolescent program and individual therapy based programs.
-Fellows are an integral part of the pain treatment team which also includes: physical therapy, occupational therapy, pain psychology, biofeedback therapy, vocational therapy, nursing education, Feldenkrais and other movement based therapies, as well as aquatic therapy.
+Multidisciplinary an interdisciplinary pain treatment: CPM offers treatment of chronic pain problems with various interdisciplinary treatment programs including a comprehensive four-week, 8 hour per day, 4 week program; a modified half day treatment program of similar length; a 2 times per week half-day program, a 2 times per week adolescent program and individual therapy based programs.
+Fellows are an integral part of the pain management team which also includes: physical therapy, occupational therapy, pain psychology, biofeedback therapy, vocational therapy, nursing education, Feldenkrais and other movement based therapies, as well as aquatic therapy.

 Training in a complete array of clinical diagnoses will be available with an emphasis on medical and rehabilitation management of:

-- Spine related pain disorders, Post-surgical pain, Neuropathic pain, Musculoskeletal & Joint disorders, Myofascial Pain & Fibromyalgia, Headache, Complex Regional Pain Syndrome (formerly Reflex Sympathetic Dystrophy), Other Rehabilitation-related Pain Diagnoses
+- Spine related pain disorders, Neuropathic pain, Musculoskeletal & Joint disorders, Myofascial Pain & Fibromyalgia, Headache, Complex Regional Pain Syndrome, Other Rehabilitation-related Pain Diagnoses

-Fellows will also receive additional training in fluoroscopically guided spinal procedures with the Department of Anesthesiology and PM&R at RIC including:
+Fellows will also receive additional training in fluoroscopically guided spinal procedures with the Department of Anesthesiology and PM&R at RIC.